Common use of Triggering Events Clause in Contracts

 AutoNDA by SimpleDocs

 Triggering Events.
-The execution of this Agreement and the consummation of the transactions contemplated hereby, do not constitute a triggering event under any Employee Benefit Plan, policy, arrangement, statement, commitment or Contractagreement, whether or not legally enforceable, which (either alone or upon the occurrence of any additional or subsequent event) will or may result in any payment (whether of severance pay or otherwise), “parachute payment” (as such term is defined in Section 280G of the Internal Revenue Code), acceleration, vesting or increase in benefits to any employee, employee or former employee or director or member or manager of the Company or any of its Subsidiaries.
+The execution of this Agreement and the Transaction Documents and the consummation of the transactions contemplated hereby, do not constitute a triggering event under any Employee Benefit Plan, policy, arrangement, statement, commitment or agreement, whether or not legally enforceable, which (either alone or upon the occurrence of any additional or subsequent event) will or may result in any payment (whether of severance pay or otherwise), "parachute payment" (as such term is defined in Section 280G of the Code), acceleration, vesting or increase in benefits to any employee or former employee or director of the Company Seller or any Subsidiaryof its Subsidiaries.
 No Employee Benefit Plan provides for the payment of severance, termination, change in control or similar-type payments or benefits.

 Appears in 1 contract